 Our students are at the heart of our university.
 Their passion and creativity make our community better.
 We know that working collaboratively with our students produces the best results and helps to transform the lives of the communities we live, work and study in.

-Our Principles of Partnership with the Students’ Union (SU) state that collaboration and co-design is at the heart of what we do and our results from the latest National Student Survey (NSS) confirm that our students feel confident that their voice is heard.
+Our Principles of Partnership with the Students’ Union (SU) state that collaboration and co-design is at the heart of what we do.

 We regularly draw on the experience of students from underrepresented groups to give us insight to their experiences.
 They work with us in paid employment to develop the support and resources that they need most to succeed.

 We recruited Race Equality Advocates in 2019-20 for the first time They’ve shared resources, hosted events to help educate staff and students and to promote racial justice at ARU and have contributed to our Race Equality Strategy.

 We also recruited Care Leaver interns to help support students who have experienced the foster care system or who are care-experienced to find out more about what this group of students need to reach their goals.

 We regularly review our academic regulations to make sure that no group of students is unfairly disadvantaged, and we have embedded inclusivity and opportunity into our active curriculum framework and assessment processes.
 In 2019-20 we began the development of Live Briefs, bringing employers into the classroom to tackle real world challenges, supporting our students to be career ready.